-3.2.2 MEPS Panel 16 Weight
+3.2.2 MEPS Panel 17 Weight Development Process

-The person-level weight for MEPS Panel 16 was developed using the 2011 MEPS Round 1 person-level weight as a "base" weight.
+The person-level weight for MEPS Panel 17 was developed using the 2012 MEPS Round 1 person-level weight as a "base" weight.
 For key, in-scope members who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process included an adjustment for nonresponse over the remaining data collection rounds in 2011 as well as raking to the same population control figures for December 2011 used for the MEPS Panel 15 weights for key, responding persons in-scope on December 31, 2011.
-The same six variables employed for Panel 15 raking (census region, MSA status, race/ethnicity, sex, education level, and age) were used for Panel 16 raking.
-Again, the final weight for key, responding persons who were not in-scope on December 31, 2011 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.
+The weighting process included an adjustment for nonresponse over the remaining data collection rounds in 2012 as well as raking to the same population control figures for December 2012 used for the MEPS Panel 16 weights for key, responding persons in-scope on December 31, 2012.
+The same five variables employed for Panel 16 raking (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 17 raking.
+Again, the final weight for key, responding persons who were not in-scope on December 31, 2012 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.

-Note that the MEPS Round 1 weights for both panels incorporated the following components: a weight reflecting the original household probability of selection for the NHIS and an adjustment for NHIS nonresponse; a factor representing the proportion of the 16 NHIS panel-quarter combinations eligible for MEPS; the oversampling of certain subgroups for MEPS among the NHIS household respondents eligible for MEPS; ratio-adjustment to NHIS-based national population estimates at the household (occupied DU) level; adjustment for nonresponse at the DU level for Round 1; and poststratification to U.S. civilian noninstitutionalized population estimates at the family and person level obtained from the March CPS database.
-It may be noted that there were several new features to the MEPS sample design employed for Panel 16 that were reflected in the Panel 16 weight: a sampling domain associated with those with cancer; a partitioning of the "Other" sample domain into those who fully completed the NHIS survey and those who only partially completed it; and a small experiment conducted in 11 PSUs, where some nonrespondents were subsampled for fielding purposes.
-More details can be found in the MEPS PUF documentation for the Full Year 2011 Population Characteristics File (HC-141).
+Note that the MEPS Round 1 weights for both panels incorporated the following components: a weight reflecting the original household probability of selection for the NHIS and an adjustment for NHIS nonresponse; a factor representing the proportion of the 16 NHIS panel-quarter combinations eligible for MEPS; the oversampling of certain subgroups for MEPS among the NHIS household respondents eligible for MEPS; ratio-adjustment to NHIS-based national population estimates at the household (occupied DU) level; adjustment for nonresponse at the DU level for Round 1; and post stratification to U.S. civilian non-institutionalized population estimates at the family and person level obtained from the March CPS.

+While most of the new Panel 16 design features were not retained for Panel 17, the partitioning of the "Other" race/ethnicity domain into domains reflecting NHIS "full completes" and "partial completes" was retained.

-3.2.3 The Final Weight for 2011
+3.2.3 The Final Weight for 2012

 The final raking of those in-scope at the end of the year has been described above.
-In addition, the composite weights of two groups of persons who were out-of-scope on December 31, 2011 were poststratified.
-Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
-Those who died while in-scope during 2011 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
-Separate decedent control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.
+In addition, the composite weights of two groups of persons who were out-of-scope on December 31, 2012 were post stratified.
+Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year were post stratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
+The weights of persons who died while in-scope during 2012 were post stratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
+Separate decedent control totals were developed for the "65 and older" and "under 65" civilian non-institutionalized decedent populations.

-In developing the final person-level weight for 2011 (PERWT11F), an additional raking dimension was added that reflected the MEPS 2008-10 estimated average annual distribution of office-based visits by age (under 65, 65 and over).
-This additional adjustment was included to better reflect benchmark trends in office-based utilization.
-For each of the two age groups, the table below shows ratios of weighted numbers of persons that resulted from including the additional raking dimensions to that of corresponding estimates without the additional raking dimensions.
+In developing the final person-level weight for 2012 (PERWT12F), two raking dimensions were added.
+One reflected the MEPS 2009-2011 estimated average annual distribution of office-based visits by age (under 65, 65 and over) while the other reflected the MEPS 2009-2011 estimated average distribution of prescription medicine purchases, also by the same age groups.
+These additional adjustments were included to better reflect benchmark trends for these two measures of health care utilization.

+For each category of the additional two raking dimensions, the tables below show the ratio of the weighted estimate of persons that resulted from including the additional raking dimension to the weighted estimate of persons without the additional dimension.

-Ratio of Adjusted to Unadjusted Weights
+Ratio of Adjusted to Unadjusted Weights for Office-based Raking Dimention